racca3141/dodgeballs/README.md

 ---

-This was created for College of the Sequoias' (Tulare, CA) class COMP 008 - Programming Concepts.
+This was created for College of the Sequoias' (Tulare, CA) COMP 008 - Programming Concepts.